Xapphire13/unifi-protect-client/README.md

    - This may indicate API version compatibility issues
    - Check if your controller firmware is up to date

+## Other UniFi Clients

+This crate is for interacting with the UniFi Protect API.

+- If you are looking for a client for the UniFi Access API checkout: [unifi_access](https://github.com/Carter12s/unifi_access)
+- If you are looking for a client for the UniFi Network API checkout: [unifi-rs](https://github.com/CallumTeesdale/unifi-rs)

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.